Oswald Spengler: Later life and death

 On 13 October 1933, Spengler became one of the hundred senators of the German Academy.

-Spengler spent his final years in Munich, listening to Beethoven, reading Molière and Shakespeare, buying several thousand books, and collecting ancient Turkish, Persian and Indian weapons.
+Spengler spent his final years in Munich, listening to Ludwig van Beethoven, reading Molière and William Shakespeare, buying several thousand books, and collecting ancient Turkish, Persian (Median and Achaemenid Empires), and Indian weapons.
 He made occasional trips to the Harz mountains and to Italy.

 Spengler died of a heart attack on 8 May 1936, in Munich, at age 55.
 He was buried in the Nordfriedhof in Munich.

 Views

 Influences

-In the introduction to The Decline of the West, Spengler cites Johann W. von Goethe and Friedrich Nietzsche as his major influences.
-Goethe's vitalism and Nietzsche's cultural criticism, in particular, are highlighted in his works.
+In the introduction to The Decline of the West, Spengler cites Goethe and Nietzsche as his major influences.
+Goethe's vitalism and Nietzsche's cultural criticism in particular are highlighted in his works.

 I feel urged to name once more those to whom I owe practically everything: Goethe and Nietzsche.
-Goethe gave me method, Nietzsche the questioning faculty…
+Goethe gave me method, Nietzsche the questioning faculty — and if I were asked to find a formula for my relation to the latter I should say that I had made of his "outlook" (Ausblick) an "overlook" (Überblick).

 Spengler was also influenced by the universal and cyclical vision of world history proposed by the German historian Eduard Meyer.
-The belief in the progression of civilizations through an evolutionary process comparable with living beings can be traced back to classical antiquity, although it is difficult to assess the extent of the influence those thinkers had on Spengler: Cato the Elder, Cicero, Seneca, Florus, Ammianus Marcellinus, and later, Francis Bacon, who compared different empires with each other with the help of biological analogies.
+The belief in the progression of civilizations through an evolutionary process comparable with living beings can be traced back to classical antiquity, although it is difficult to assess the extent of the influence those thinkers had on Spengler: Cato the Elder, Cicero, Seneca the Younger, Florus, Ammianus Marcellinus, and later Francis Bacon, who compared different empires with each other with the help of biological analogies.